 Developing an effective omnichannel experience for customers has come a long way from filling out your email address on a branded card while purchasing products in-store to receive updates by email.

-In 2014, it launched its opt-in Customer 1-2-1 tool allowing sales assistants to create customer profiles with the ability to add, a visual wardrobe and product and fit preferences to information regarding the customer’s on- and offline transaction history.
+In 2014, it launched its opt-in Customer 1-2-1 tool allowing sales assistants to create customer profiles with the ability to add a visual wardrobe and fit preferences to information regarding the customer’s on- and offline transaction history.